easysoft/phpmicro/tests/Readme.md

  - tests/basic/bug71273.phpt: TODO: write micro flavor test like this
  - tests/basic/consistent_float_string_casts.phpt: setlocale(3) may not be usable in static build
  - tests/lang/bug30638.phpt: setlocale(3) may not be usable in static build
+ - Zend/tests/bug40236.phpt: fakephp has not -a support
+ - Zend/tests/lc_ctype_inheritance.phpt: setlocale(3) may not be usable in static build
  - ext/phar/tests/cache_list/copyonwrite*.phar.php micro donot support write on self file
+ - ext/pcntl/tests/pcntl_exec.phpt: fakephp not supported stdin codes yet

 these tests may failed if not using cli_checks.patch because of php internel sapi name checks.